 The University of Tampa reserves the right to cancel any class listed.
 All official changes (time, room and instructor) to the schedule can be viewed on the Live Schedule within Workday.
 Instructors are subject to change and the change to the student's schedule is the notification.
 View your current classes tab in the Academics menu of your Workday student profile just before classes begin, as classroom assignments often change.

 It is University policy that each instructor, according to the needs of his or her classes, may maintain attendance rules.
 Each student should be familiar with the attendance policies of his or her instructors.
 The faculty administers these rules and questions should be directed to them.
-Students who stop participating in class without officially withdrawing from the class will receive a "NF" grade for the course, which is equivalent to "F."
+Students who stop participating in class without officially withdrawing from the class will receive an "NF" grade for the course, which is equivalent to "F."

 Applying for Graduation

-Coming Sept.
-21, 2020 use the Apply to Graduate link on the Workday Academics dashboard at the start of the semester you are completing.
+Use the Apply to Graduate link on the Workday Academics dashboard at the start of the semester you are completing.
 This gets your name in the commencement program and gives ample time to review spelling or to make changes.
 Your diploma will be printed from this application.
 All graduate students complete a degree application with their advisor in addition to applying to graduate on Workday.

 Undergraduate Transfer Courses